danog/MadelineProtoDocs/old_docs/API_docs_v97/constructors/sendMessageGeoLocationAction.md

-Send message geo location action
+User is selecting a location to share.